fillopfy/fillopfy/README.md

 - 📫 How to reach me: [Twitter](https://twitter.com/atiwari233) | [LinkedIn](https://linkedin.com/in/atiwari233)

-I recently came across two open source projects which I am planning to contribute.
-And I am also going to note this in blog post which I will update here.
+I recently came across two open source projects(Language tool and Signal) which I am planning to contribute.
+And I am also going to blog it.